Course Outline

 • Exploiting SQL injection vulnerabilities in government databases

-• Demonstrating blind SQL injection attacks in a controlled government environment
+• Demonstrating blind SQL injection attacks for security training

-• Taking over outdated web applications to secure government servers
+• Taking control of outdated web applications to secure government servers

 Reporting